microsoft/azuredatastudio/extensions/azurehybridtoolkit/notebooks/hybridbook/content/offline-migration/readme.md

 # Offline Migration
 [Home](../readme.md)

-This chapter contains a set of notebooks useful for performing an **Offline Migration** of SQL Server 2005 and above to Azure.
+This chapter is useful for performing an **Offline Migration** of SQL Server 2005 and above to Azure using ADS Notebooks.
 Offline migrations are by definition disruptive to the flow of data such as in a web application.
-Online migrations are usually performed when small infrastructure changes occur.
-However, moving to the cloud may require the system to be inaccessible for the duration of migration due the its complexity and cost of ensuring the service remains online.
+With these notebooks, a foundation for automated offline migration can be built.

 There are [many methods](https://datamigration.microsoft.com/) to consider when migrating to the cloud.
 The notebooks in this chapter cover the following scenarios: